A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Grouped Hamming Ranking Approach

-The common used approaches (the hamming ranking and the hash bucket search) for search with a hash index have their own pros and cons.
-We are trying to find a better way to search with a hash index.
+The commonly used approaches (the hamming ranking and the hash bucket search) for search with a hash index have their own pros and cons.
+Different hashing algorithms prefer different approach on different dataset (see Figure \ref{SIFT_Ghamming} and \ref{GIST_Ghamming}).
+It is not a easy task to fairly compare different hashing algorithms simply based on these two approaches.
+In this section, we are aiming at developing a better way to search with a hash index.

-From Figure \ref{LSHHashingVsHamming}, we can see the hamming ranking with long codes should be used if we aim at very high recall.
-However, if the hamming ranking approach is used, the computation of the hamming distances of the query code and the database codes is unavoidable.
-Thus it is not possible for the hamming ranking approach to return the answer (even not very accurate) in a very short of time.
-Is there any way to reduce this computation?
-The answer is yes.
+The proposed approach is based on the hamming ranking approach.
+Recall that the majority part of the locating time using the hamming ranking approach spends on the computation of the Hamming distances of the query code and all the database codes.
+If we can find an efficient wa to filter out those points which are unlikely to be the answers, we can reduce this computation.

-We can use the idea of quantization \cite{Quantization} to reduce the computation.
-The most commonly used quantization method is kmeans.
-At the indexing stage, we can use kmeans to group the samples in to $k$ clusters, each cluster can be represented by its centroid.
-At the on-line query stage, instead of compute the hamming distances of the query code and the entire database codes, we can only focus on the nearest $C$ clusters (measured by the distance of the query vector and the centroid).
+Follow the the idea in \cite{JegouDS11PAMI}, we use kmeans to group the samples into $k$ clusters at the indexing stage, and we represent each cluster with its centroid.
+At the on-line query stage, instead of computing the Hamming distances of the query code and the entire database codes, we can only focus on the nearest $c$ clusters (measured by the distance of the query vector and the centroid).
+We named this approach as {\bf Grouped Hamming Ranking}.

-To use this search approach, besides the binary code, we need a kmeans partition of the database.
+To use grouped hamming ranking, besides the binary code, we need a kmeans partition of the database.
 The search procedure is summarized in Algorithm \ref{alg:Qhamming}.
 There will be two parameters $C$ and $L$ which can be used to control the accuracy-efficiency trade-off.

-Figure \ref{HashingVsHamming} shows performance of LSH on two datasets with the quantization hamming ranking approach (we generated 1,000 clusters with kmeans and 1,024 bits codes were used).
-The curve of quantization hamming ranking approach is added on the Figure \ref{LSHHashingVsHamming} and we can clearly see the significant advantage of the quantization hamming ranking approach over the other two common used approaches.
+Figure \ref{HashingVsHamming} shows the performance of LSH on two datasets with the grouped hamming ranking approach (we generated 1,000 clusters with kmeans and 1,024 bits codes were used).
+The curve of grouped hamming ranking approach is added on the Figure \ref{LSHHashingVsHamming} and we can see the significant advantage of the grouped hamming ranking approach over the other two commonly used approaches.
+Figure \ref{SIFT_Ghamming} and \ref{GIST_Ghamming} show the performance of three search-the-hash-index approaches with 11 hashing algorithms on two datasets.
+The grouped hamming ranking approach outperforms the other two approaches for all the hashing algorithms on both two datasets.